BlueJayton/Squish-Reviews/README.md

 Another issue is that I wanted the title of the movie to be in the url whenever a search was done, that way you can send links to other people that take you to specific movies.
 In order to accomplish this, I had to learn how to do flask redirects and how to pass variables with them. </br></br>

 The first persisting problem is that the wiki links aren't 100% accurate.
 "Room" is a movie, but if you click the wiki link, it takes you to Room as in the architecture.
-IN the future, I will try to fix this.
+In the future, I will try to fix this.

 The other problem is that the site took so much work for functionalty that I didn't have a lot of time for aesthetics.
 I will work to make the site look a lot better soon.